Batmobile: Elseworlds and Alternate Universes

 In Frank Miller's All Star Batman and Robin the Boy Wonder, the car can convert into a harrier jet and a submarine.
 Dick Grayson comments that the name Batmobile is "totally queer".
 However, in Batman: The Dark Knight Returns, which exists in the same continuity, Grayson was stated as the one who coined the name.

-Animated and computer-generated portrayals
+In Absolute Batman, the Batmobile is reimagined as gigantic, modified dump truck.
+As Bruce Wayne is a working class engineer in this universe, everything about it is homemade and built by himself.
+It is two stories tall, has external stairs that led to a gangway to access the cockpit from the outside, and is equipped with non-lethal turret rounds that fire tiny bat-projectiles.
+The vehicle is capable of collapsing its roof for better speed along with homemade jet engines and can seal off all windows and vents to function underwater.
+It was introduced in issue #2, where Batman uses it escape from the authorities and the Party Animals along with Alfred Pennyworth.
+Its origin is revealed in the Absolute Batman 2025 Annual where Batman stole the original dump truck from a construction site in Slaughter Swamp, which he used to break into the hideout of a white supremacist gang.

-Animated television series
+Animated appearances

+Television

 The Batmobile made a brief cameo at the end of the Looney Tunes Show episode "Reunion".
 Bugs Bunny drove off in it after seeing the Bat-Signal because, in that show, he is secretly Batman.
 This Batmobile slightly resembles the Golden Age version.